JoaooCerqueira/Sync_Folders/README.md

-To run the project you must enter the following data: python main.py sourcePath sourceReplica time logFilePath
+To run the project you must enter the following data: python main.py sourcePath ReplicaPath time logFilePath